 You can even do a statewide query for directories like this – you get the picture.

-This is not meant to be an exhaustive link building list but a local compliment to conventional SEO that you are engaging in.
+This is not meant to be an exhaustive link-building list but a local complement to conventional SEO that you are engaging in.
 Remember – content is KING!
 Writing valuable content will build credibility locally and not only attract Google, Yahoo and Bing but will also elevate your status as an expert with potential customers.

 Congruency is Key

 It’s vital that you maintain consistency in how you describe your company, list your address and other company-specific information.
 Your website should include your company contact information in your footer – so that the local listings that you have worked hard to build can recognize your business.
 The biggest reward here will be when your site and places listing populates in Google’s new “O-pack” local listings.

 By now you should have clarity on the importance of local SEO to your business.
 If you are targeting customers regionally it is in your best interest to implement a local search strategy to ensure that they find you when and where they are shopping.
 Most resources are free.
 Others are very budget-friendly and this makes for a high ROI activity.